1kmHQ/Book/08-long-term-vision.md

 - Celebrate handoffs as achievement, not loss

 ### The ultimate test
-In Year 50, someone should be able to read this book and say: "The principles still guide us.
-The mission is unchanged.
-The people are different, but the purpose is the same."

-If that happens, we've succeeded.
+In 20 years, someone should be able to read this book and say: "The principles still guide us."
+If that happens, we've built something real.

 ---

-## The Legacy

-Let's imagine success.
-What does the world look like in a hundred years if 1km achieves its mission?
+## What Success Looks Like

+If 1km works, what's different?

 **For rural India:**
 - Mobility is reliable, affordable, and available everywhere